Child and Family Sciences: Changing Lives!

 What Will I Learn?

-Child and Family Science majors learn how to examine the systemic relationships among individuals, families, and communities.
+Child and Family Sciences majors learn how to examine the systemic relationships among individuals, families, and communities.
 All students take courses in individual and family development across the life cycle, interpersonal relationships and family dynamics, and parent-child interactions.
 Students then take courses specific to the chosen emphasis area.

 Child Development emphasis: